VeryGoodOpenSource/dart_frog/docs/docs/overview.md

 - `--port` - The port to run the dev server on.
 Defaults to `8080`.
 - `--dart-vm-service-port` - The port to run the Dart VM service on.
 Defaults to `8181`.
 This is required when trying to run multiple dev servers simultaneously on the same host.
 - `--host` - The host to run the dev server on.
 Defaults to `localhost`.
+- or if you need to pass a custom parameter, you can use do `dart_frog dev -- --enable-experiment=macros`.
 :::

 :::caution